codeclimate/codeclimate-rubocop/config/contents/style/empty_lines_around_class_body.md

 This cops checks if empty lines around the bodies of classes match the configuration.

 ### Example:

+    EnforcedStyle: empty_lines

+    # good

-    class Test
+    class Foo

-       def something
+       def bar
          ...
        end